Dominik Franke

-Dominik Franke (born 5 October 1998) is a German professional footballer who plays as a left-back for FC Ingolstadt 04.
+Dominik Franke (born 5 October 1998) is a German professional footballer who plays as a left-back for Swiss Challenge League club FC Thun.

 Career

 Franke made his professional debut for Wehen Wiesbaden in the 2.
 Bundesliga on 4 August 2019, coming on as a substitute in the 33rd minute for Michel Niemeyer in the 3–2 away loss against Erzgebirge Aue.

+In October 2023, Franke joined Swiss Challenge League club FC Thun on a contract until the end of the season.